kurawlefaraaz/Soft-Skills/Introduction.md.md

 - These skills are comperativly easy to learn than soft skills.
 - These skills are only applicable in certain industries and profession.
 - Examples: Programming, Accounting etc.
+-

-Types of Soft Skills:
+# Types of Soft Skills:

 - Inborn Skills:
 	: Skills such as confidence, courage and social nature which are present from birth.
 These skills can be improved.

 - Interpersonal Skills:
 	: These are the skills which are used to when you interact or communicate with others.
-Skills such as communication skill, leadership skills, and decision- making skill are
+Skills such as communication skill, leadership skills, and decision- making skill are the examples.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxMjM3MDkzMyw0Njg4OTI4NzQsNzk1Mj
+eyJoaXN0b3J5IjpbMTc5NDEwNTQwOSw0Njg4OTI4NzQsNzk1Mj
 cwNjg5XX0=
 -->